Ancient Diocese of Saint-Malo: Saint-Malo

 The town of Saint-Malo lies at the mouth of the Rance River, on the east (right) bank.
 It was originally an island in the estuary, similar in situation to Mont Saint-Michel.

 Eventually, Saint-Malo became the seat of the bishop, though it is still in a monastery.
 In 1062, Bishop Rainaldus signed himself episcopus de Masloo de Bidainono The cathedral of Saint-Vincent dates from the 12th to 14th century.

 The cathedral was staffed by a corporation called the Chapter, led by four dignities (the Dean, the Archdeacon of Dinan, the Archdeacon of Pohorët, and the Cantor) and twenty-three canons.
 Before the transfer of the diocese to Saint-Malo, the canons were Canons Regular of Saint-Victor de Paris.
 In 1319, however, they were secularized by order of Pope John XXII.
-The canons were not subject to epsicopal jurisdiction, but depended directly upon the Holy See (Papacy).
+The canons were not subject to episcopal jurisdiction, but depended directly upon the Holy See (Papacy).

 Bishop Pierre Benoît (1349–1359) held a diocesan synod in 1349.
 Bishop Guillaume Poulart (1359–1374) attended the provincial council of Tours in March 1365, which met at Angers, under the presidency of Archbishop Simon.
 Bishop Robert de la Motte (1389–1423) held diocesan synods in 1402 and 1406.
 Bishop Pierre Piédru (1434–1449) attended the provincial council of Tours, held in Angers in 1448.
 Bishop Jean L'Espervier (1450–1486) presided over a diocesan synod in 1452.